 Do I need a visa?

 You are required to have a valid visa to enter Bhutan.
 The Bhutanese Embassies abroad do not issue visas, and visa on arrival is non-existent.
 It is best to get a visa for Bhutan before arriving.

 You are required to submit a scanned copy of your passport details four weeks before your arrival date.
 After that, your travel company will process your application and provide you with a visa copy.
 After that, it usually takes 2-3 working days to approve the application.

-You need to have a passport that is valid for at least six months beyond the length of stay.
+You need to have a valid passport for at least six months beyond the length of stay.